-Program revenue includes amounts earned through land leases and haying and grazing agreements as well as conservation restoration and related services contracts.
-DUC recognizes revenue from land lease and haying and grazing agreements over the period to which the agreement relates when collection is reasonably assured and the amount of revenue is measurable.
+Program revenue includes amounts earned through land and water leases and haying and grazing agreements as well as conservation restoration and related services contracts.
+DUC recognizes revenue from land and water leases and haying and grazing agreements over the period to which the agreement relates when collection is reasonably assured and the amount of revenue is measurable.
 Conservation restoration and related services revenue is recognized based on the percentage of work completed towards fulfilling the contractual obligations under the agreement, when the value of the revenue is measurable and collection is reasonably assured.